 3. Add the artichoke hearts.
 They can go in whole – they’re rock-hard when frozen.

-4. Season with salt and pepper; add the bay leaf.
+4. Season with salt and pepper; add the bay leaf and garlic.

 5. Cook everything over medium heat for 10 minutes, stirring.